orien/dotfiles/README.md

 This is my Unix development configuration.
 I predominantly work on macOS using iTerm2 as my terminal of choice.
-The majority of tools are configured for developing with Ruby, Javascript, Go and Elixir in Vim and VS Code.
+The majority of tools are configured for developing with Ruby, Javascript, Go and Elixir in Vim.

 ### Clone and Install